Rumman93/Interview-Preparation-Guideline/README.md

 # Interview Preparation Guideline

 Welcome, CSE Freshers!
-Congratulations on embarking on your journey into the exciting world of Computer Science and Engineering.
-This comprehensive interview preparation guide covers essential topics to help you excel in technical interviews.
+This interview preparation guide covers essential topics to help you excel in technical interviews.
 Let's dive in!

 ## Table of Contents